booch-self/self-concepts/README.md

 ### Concept

 Concept is Self's central abstraction.
-Everything is a Concept (and a Concept is conidered to be a kind of Concept).
+Everything is a Concept (and even a Concept is considered to be a kind of Concept).
 The primary responsibilities of a Concept are to name an abstraction and to define its characteristics.

     attributes: